greenboxal/doggohub/doc/user/project/settings/import_export.md

 ## Importing the project

-1. The new GitLab project import feature is at the far right of the import options when creating a New Project.
+1. The new DoggoHub project import feature is at the far right of the import options when creating a New Project.
 Make sure you are in the right namespace and you have entered a project name.
-Click on **GitLab export**:
+Click on **DoggoHub export**:

     ![New project](img/import_export_new_project.png)